Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Experiments

-The experimental analysis demonstrates that, by exploiting model-based RL and the proposed factorization, \qrmax, \qrmaxrm, and \bqrmax consistently achieve better sample efficiency than both model-free baselines and model-based counterparts without factorization on all the scenarios we consider.
+\paragraph{Summary of the Results.} The experimental analysis demonstrates that, by exploiting model-based RL and the proposed factorization, \qrmax, \qrmaxrm, and \bqrmax consistently achieve better sample efficiency than both model-free baselines and model-based counterparts without factorization on all the scenarios we consider.
+Wall-clock times remained comparable to UCBVI within the same resource limits (see Appendix).

-Note that the methods we presented here are also efficient in terms of memory and CPU time, scaling to complex tasks while this is not so for the others.
-Although \qrmax and \qrmaxrm re-run Value Iteration whenever new pairs become known, the number of such updates is bounded and, on our grids, the resulting wall-clock time remained comparable to that of UCBVI and always well within the same memory and CPU limits (see Appendix for hardware details).

 We also observe different impacts of hyper-parameter tuning on solution quality.
-The main hyper-parameters of \qrmax and variants are the thresholds $t_E$ and $t_Q$, which account for the number of samples needed to obtain a reliable estimate of the transition probabilities and of the rewards of a state-action pair.
-We set $t_E = 30$ and $t_Q = 1$, as in this paper we consider only deterministic reward machines\footnote{30 is a rule of thumb for the number of samples needed to obtain a reasonably accurate estimate of the mean of a Gaussian distribution}.
-In most practical cases, $t_E$ is relatively easy to set since, after a threshold, the sensitivity of the probability estimates wrt $t_E$ is limited.
-Moreover, the number of training steps needed to reach the goal scales linearly with multiplying factors of $t_E$.
-Indeed, in all the experiments, we used the same settings.
+The main hyper-parameters of \qrmax and variants are the thresholds $t_E$ and $t_Q$, which control the number of samples needed to reliably estimate transitions and rewards.
+We set \(t_E=39\) empirically and \(t_Q=1\) because the considered RMs are deterministic.
+In practice, $t_E$ is relatively easy to set because performance is weakly sensitive beyond the threshold, and training steps scale roughly linearly with $t_E$.
 In contrast, the hyper-parameters for the other methods are significantly more difficult to tune and yield higher result sensitivity.
 For instance, model-free RL algorithms require setting the learning rate, exploration factors, and initial $Q$-table values, resulting in high impact on the solutions; moreover, such parameters cannot easily be related to the specific problem.
 The other model-based RL algorithms considered in this paper include parameters such as the horizon $H$, whose setup requires both domain and task knowledge, and the Thompson-sampling count, which has a similar meaning of $t_E$ and $t_Q$, but a higher impact especially on the algorithm's memory requirements.
-All these methods required configuration-dependent hyper-parameters' settings.